UbiquityRobotics/ubiquity_main/Doc_Downloading_and_Installing_the_Ubiquity_Ubuntu_ROS_Kernel_Image.md

-### Download and Installing the Ubiquity-Ubuntu-ROS Kernel Image
+### Download and Installing the Ubiquity-Ubuntu-ROS System Image

-The Ubuquity/Ubuntu/ROS Kernel Image is a Ubuntu 14.04LTS Kernel for the ARM7 hard float architecture.
+The Ubuquity/Ubuntu/ROS System Image is a Ubuntu 14.04LTS System for the ARM7 hard float architecture.
 The process described below installs or configures many Ubuntu and ROS packages along with a ROS catkin workspace.
 The purpose is to ensure that all of the Ubiquity robot platforms start from a common software base.

-This image only works for Ubuntu 14.04LTS
+This image only works for Ubuntu 14.04LTS (i.e. "Trusty").
-(i.e. "Trusty").
 Furthermore, these instructions are written assuming that your laptop/desktop is running at least Ubuntu 14.04.

 The most common way of install the image is to download the image to your laptop/desktop and copy it onto a micro-SD card.
-THe micro-SD card is plugged into a Raspberry Pi 2 and the Raspberry Pi 2 is powered up.
+The micro-SD card is plugged into a Raspberry Pi 2 and the Raspberry Pi 2 is powered up.
 Please do the following steps:

 1. Get a micro-SD card that is at least 8GB is size.
 Frankly, we recommend a minimum of 16GB.